cs3110/textbook/_sources/chapters/modules/modules.md

 {{ video_embed | replace("%%VID%%", "VprvFk7KKWk")}}

+If `M` is just a `struct` block, its module type is whatever signature the compiler infers for it.
+But that can be changed by module type annotations.
 The key question we have to answer is: what does a type annotation mean for modules?
 That is, what does it mean when we write the `: T` in `module M : T = ...`?

+There are two properties the compiler guarantees:

+  1. *Signature matching:* every name declared in `T` is defined in `M` at the same or a more general type.

+  2. *Opacity:* any name defined in `M` that does not appear in `T` is not visible to code outside of `M`.

-The answer turns out to involve *subtyping*, which is a concept you've probably seen before in an object-oriented language.
+But a more complete answer turns out to involve *subtyping*, which is a concept you've probably seen before in an object-oriented language.
 We're going to take a brief detour into that realm now, then come back to OCaml and modules.

 In Java, the `extends` keyword creates subtype relationships between classes: